As a candidate for office, you may find the following information helpful as you prepare for the 2019 Spring Election.

 The declaration of candidacy must include the candidate’s name in the form it is to appear on the official ballot.
 A candidate may use their full legal name or any combination of first name, middle name, initials, or nickname with last name.
 No abbreviations or titles are permitted.

-A nickname is defined as a familiar or shortened form of a proper name by which an individual is commonly known.
-Names that are not familiar or shortened forms of proper names, such as “Red,” “Skip,” or “Lower Taxes” are not permitted.
+Nicknames with an apparent electoral purpose or benefit, such as "Lower Taxes," "None of the Above" or "Lower Spending" are not permitted.
 A nickname is a substitute for the candidate’s legal name.
-It is not permissible to add the nickname in quotes between the first and last name.
+It is not permissible to add the nickname in quotes or parentheses between the first and last name.
 For example, John “Jack” Jones is not acceptable, but Jack Jones is acceptable.

 The first day for circulating nomination papers is December 1, and the deadline for filing nomination papers is 5:00 pm on the first Tuesday in January.
 This deadline is extended to the first Wednesday in January if the first Tuesday of January is a holiday (§8.10).